-Guests soak in spectacular scenery as we climb along the Continental Divide with dozens of Colorado’s highest peaks in our view – a beauty scene unlike any we’ve seen elsewhere.
-We’ll take you as high as 12,600 feet.
+Guests soak in spectacular scenery as we climb along the Continental Divide with dozens of Colorado’s highest peaks in our view – a beautiful scene unlike any we’ve seen elsewhere.
+We’ll take you as high as 12,850 feet.
 The slopes vary from 3,000 to 10,000 feet in length with vertical drops up to 2,000 feet per run.
-Check out the details below, and then:
+Check out the details below.

 Tours are full day experiences.
 They includes a robust hot lunch in our backcountry yurt, use of individual rescue beacons & powder skis or boards (if desired), and a traditional après ski with choice microbrews and snacks.
 Advance reservations are required; a minimum of 5 guests are needed to confirm a tour launch.
-Call 800-707-6114 between 8 AM and 4 PM to make your reservation.
 We will work to match single guests, couples and groups of less than 5 to meet the required launch minimum.
-There are never more than 12 guests on a tour.
 A private tour can be assured by “buying out the cat”.
 Private tours may be from 1-12 guests.
-Guests are asked to arrive at the Ski Cooper base lodge by 8:15 in order to make a scheduled departure of 8:45.
+Guests are asked to arrive at the Ski Cooper base lodge by 8:00 in order to make a scheduled departure of 8:45.
 A hearty, reasonably priced breakfast is available beginning at 7:30 AM.
-After an average of 8-12 runs in untracked snow, we return to the base lodge tired and happy at approximately 4 PM.
+After an average of 8-12 runs in untracked snow, we return to the base lodge tired and happy at approximately 3:30 PM.

 do I need to be

-A strong advanced skier/rider can have a great time with us, but we use the word ‘expert’ when asked what level of skill is required.
+A strong advanced skier or expert rider can have a great time with us.
 Our snow is unconsolidated, ungroomed and deep!
 Suitable skiing / riding ability is important to ensure an enjoyable experience for everyone.
 Although there are options available while on tour if your ability is less than what is needed to safely and happily negotiate the terrain, we cannot offer refunds.
 Our snow exists in its natural state; although this often means long lines of blower pow, it also means that weather ultimately controls snow quality and terrain choices.
 We continually monitor and evaluate snow conditions, and prior to a tour departure, we actively converse with our guests to discuss options such as rescheduling or cancelling when we determine conditions are likely to be disappointing.
 We feel this is the best way to ensure that our best advertisers – our guests – have an epic, enjoyable experience they can’t wait to tell everyone about, and repeat.